Kellenon/modal-window/README.md

     <br>
 </p>

-Modal Windows is a Javascript library. jQuery is required.
+Modal Windows is a Javascript library. [jQuery](https://jquery.com/) and [bootstrap 3 or 4](https://getbootstrap.com/) is required.
 The goal is to create a simple ajax modal windows.

 ## Usage